plataplomo/hummingbot/workflow/business_logic_refactor/02_second_look.md

 ## System Overview

 The CyberDeltaEngine is a cryptocurrency trading engine designed for delta-neutral arbitrage strategies between Hyperliquid and Backpack exchanges.
 The system has undergone significant architectural evolution, with recent refactors including a major breaking change initiative that successfully modernized the risk management system.
-The core architecture now demonstrates a mature service-oriented approach with substantial progress in eliminating legacy patterns.
+The core architecture now demonstrates a mature service-oriented approach with substantial progress in eliminating legacy patterns, though several large monolithic components remain.

 ```mermaid
 graph TD